offenesdresden/dvbjs/README.md

 ## Misc

 By the way, stop names in queries are very forgiving.
+Better use the ID of the stop.
 As long as the server sees it as an unique hit, it'll work.
 'Helmholtzstraße' finds the same data as 'helmholtzstrasse', 'Nürnberger Platz' as 'nuernbergerplatz' etc.

 One last note, be sure to use `EDUROAM=TRUE` as environment variable from inside the network of the TU Dresden.